Benson Ford: Historic Benson Ford Shiphouse

-The Benson Ford Ship made news when it ran aground twice in 1959.
-It was sold in 1981 to Frank J. Sullivan, and renamed the John Dykstra II.
-After being stripped of salvageable parts, Sullivan had originally intended to salvage the ship, and rebuild the Benson Ford as a refurbished barge.
-In 1992, Sullivan decided to rebuild the ship into a vacation bed & breakfast.
-When licensing for the potential unique ship inn could not be obtained, the Benson Ford was resold five years later as a private residence.
+The MV Benson Ford made news when it ran aground twice in 1959.
+It was sold in 1981 to Frank J. Sullivan Jr., and renamed the MV John Dykstra II, later the MV Frank J. Sullivan.
+After being stripped of salvageable parts, Sullivan, Jr. had originally intended to salvage the ship, and rebuild the MV Benson Ford as a refurbished barge.
+In 1992, Sullivan, Jr. decided to rebuild the ship into a vacation bed & breakfast.
+When licensing for the potential unique ship inn could not be obtained, the MV Benson Ford was resold five years later as a private island residence.